Agent Carter (TV series): Planned third season

 Before the cancellation, Atwell said on the series' future, "We think that there could be more to come....the [second season] finale doesn't suggest that that's it and they live happily ever after; that's the end.
 We know that's not the case.
 They've done it in a very clever way which wraps up and that gives the audience a very satisfying conclusion but they're not quite finishing it".
 Fazekas explained that an early idea from Markus and McFeely was to set the third season in London, but "you can put the show anywhere, because it's spies.
 [The location is] all going to be determined by what story we want to tell.
 I loved [Los Angeles].
 I loved how it looked, I loved how it looked on Peggy.
 We would be very happy to do another L.A. season, but we're not married to it."
 Fazekas added that seeds for a third season had been planted throughout the second, and that the end of the second season—with someone shooting Thompson and taking the M. Carter file—was "very much tied to a third season arc", with the shooter and their reasoning already determined.
 Atwell said the third season would have gone "further back into [Carter's] past" while having "a possible kind of twist... into something to do with [her] family".
 She also added that more insight would have been provided on Carter's brother, Michael.
 Writer Jose Molina expanded on this in July 2018, stating that the season would have focused on the investigation of the assassination attempt on Thompson, along with the revelation that Michael was still alive and involved in some "very nefarious, super-villainous shenanigans".

 Feature films and other television series

-D'Arcy went on to reprise his role as Jarvis in the MCU film Avengers: Endgame (2019), marking the first time a character introduced in an MCU television series appears in an MCU film.
+D'Arcy first reprised his role as Jarvis for Marvel Studios in their MCU film Avengers: Endgame (2019), marking the first time a character introduced in an MCU television series appears in an MCU film.
 Additionally, Gjokaj reprises his role as Sousa in the seventh season of Agents of S.H.I.E.L.D.
 The episode "Alien Commies from the Future!" is set in 1955, eight years after the events of Agent Carter season two, and sees Sousa as the head of the S.H.I.E.L.D.-run Area 51 base.
 In "Out of the Past", the S.H.I.E.L.D. team fakes Sousa's death, allowing him to join the team as they travel to future time periods.